Skrivet augusti 10, 2017

 Spending such a long time away from my friends and family in Sweden.
 Luckily it’s now very easy to stay in touch through the internet.

-Write a short message to girls thinking about joining Skandinaviska Institutet / Au Pair in Australia.
+Write a short message to anyone thinking about joining Skandinaviska Institutet / Au Pair in Australia.

 Take the chance!
 It’s a big step to leave your home for a year, but it is soo worth it.
 You grow as a person, you make new friends for life, you get to travel and you make invaluable memories.
 I am so glad I spent this year overseas because I’ve learnt so much about myself and I have gained another family and a home away from home.
 I am forever grateful for the opportunity and very proud of myself for taking the chance.